xraypy/xraylarch/doc/xafs/diffkk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This performs the same algorithm as the venerable DIFFKK program
-described in :cite:ts:`diffkk`.
+described in :cite::`diffkk`.
 This uses the MacLaurin series
 algorithm to compute the differential (i.e. difference between the
 data and the tabulated :math:`f''(E)`) Kramers-Kronig transform.
 This
-algorithm is described in :cite:ts:`Ohta:88`.
+algorithm is described in :cite::`Ohta:88`.
 This implementation
 casts the MacLaurin series algorithm in vectorized form using NumPy,
 so it is reasonably fast -- not quite as fast as the original Fortran
 diffKK program, but certainly speedy enough for interactive data
 processing.

 The input :math:`\mu(E)` data are first matched to the tabulated
-:math:`f''(E)` using the MBACK algorithm of :cite:ts:`Weng` with an
+:math:`f''(E)` using the MBACK algorithm of :cite::`Weng` with an
-option of using the modification proposed by :cite:ts:`lee-xiang`.
+option of using the modification proposed by :cite::`lee-xiang`.
 This scales the measured :math:`\mu(E)` to the size of the tabulated
 function and adjusts the overall slope of the data to best match the
 tabulated value.
 This is seen at the top of Figure